mickfuzz/dyne_docs/src/terminal/docs/29-emacs.md

 ### C-y (yank back line)

-This command \"yanks back\" the most recently killed line or set of lines and pastes it into the current cursor position.\
+This command "yanks back" the most recently killed line or set of lines and pastes it into the current cursor position.\

 ## Other Emacs features